cotriml/bossabox-backend-challenge/requirements/tools/load-tools.md

 1. Receive a GET request on /api/tools route
 2. Validate if the request was made by an authenticated user
+3. If there is pageSize as query param, validate if it is less than 100
-5. Returns 200 with a list of tools
+4. Returns 200 with a list of tools

 > ## Exception ❌

 1. Returns 404 if route not found
 2. Returns 403 if user not authenticated
+3. Returns 400 if pageSize is greater than 100
-3. Returns 500 if error when loading tools
+4. Returns 500 if error when loading tools